laurakond/Artly/README.md

   - Edit Profile, including username and password
 - Upon successfull sign in, a confirmation message is displayed at the top of the page and the user is redirected to the home page.
 - The user's profile avatar is also visible at the top of the navigation bar and within other features mentioned above.
-- If the user does not have an account, they can click on the Sign up link which will redirect to the Sign up page instead.
+- If the user does not have an account, they can click on the Sign-Up link which will redirect to the Sign-Up page instead.

   - Mobile/tablet